Future5743/RG25/README.md

 📁 results -- This folder contains all the results of the python scripts
 ├── 📁 RG2 -- This folder contains the results of RG2
+│   ├── 📁 crater_img -- This folder contains images of the DEM of the craters
 │   ├── 📁 profils -- This folder contains the craters profiles of RG2
 │   │   ├── 📁 on-swirl -- This folder contains the profiles of the crater in the on-swirl zone
 │   │   └── 📁 off-swirl -- This folder contains the profiles of the crater in the off-swirl zone
 │   │       └── 📁 id -- This folder contains the profiles of the crater of a specific id
+│   ├── 📁 rapport -- This folder contains reports on the craters studied of RG2
 │   └── 📁 TRI -- This folder contains the TRI images of the craters of RG2
 └── 📁 RG7 -- This folder contains results of RG7
-    ├── 📁 profils -- This folder contains the craters profiles of RG7
+    ├── 📁 crater_img -- This folder contains images of the DEM of the craters ├── 📁 profils -- This folder contains the craters profiles of RG7
-    └── 📁 TRI -- This folder contains the TRI images of the craters of RG7
+    ├── 📁 rapport -- This folder contains reports on the craters studied of RG7 └── 📁 TRI -- This folder contains the TRI images of the craters of RG7

 ```